mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 WebAgency required payment up-front, so I had no leverage to force them to complete the project.

 If I had pushed for milestone-based payments at the start of the contract, WebAgency likely would have just declined the project.
-They saw me as a small client who could grow to something more substantial, but nobody wants to work with a tiny client who makes demands like a giant corporation.
+They saw me as a small client who could grow, but nobody wants to work with a tiny client who makes demands like a giant corporation.

 ### Why didn't you just find a cheap developer to do it for $4/hr?

 In my experience, cheap developers are worthwhile in two scenarios:

-1. You need throwaway code that has to work once and never require any changes
+1. You need throwaway code that has to work exactly once
-1. You value your time at zero, so you don't mind giving 20 hours of feedback on a task a competent developer could complete in three hours
+1. You value your time at zero, so you don't mind giving 20 hours of feedback on a task a competent developer could complete in a couple of hours

 I plan to keep the TinyPilot website around for a while, so I want code that I understand and feel comfortable maintaining.
 That meant I needed a developer who can write clear, maintainable code.